HellperKK/hyperstory/README.md

 ### story-if
 A component that only displays depending of the state, pointed by the `if` proprety.

+### story-dialogue
+A component that display a dialogue box, with the property `speaker` of the name of the perso speaking.

 ## code functionnnalities

 You have acces to a global constant `$` of which you can mutate the properties to trigger some reactivity in the game.